bj0594/Calculator/README.md

         End the program

-    ELSE IF Up Arrow is pressed

-        IF row is greater than 0

-            Move selection up

-    ELSE IF Down Arrow is pressed

-        IF row is less than 3

-            Move selection down

-    ELSE IF Left Arrow is pressed

-        IF column is greater than 0

-            Move selection left

-    ELSE IF Right Arrow is pressed
+    ELSE IF an Arrow key is pressed

-        IF column is less than 3

-            Move selection right
+        IF the movement is within the calculator borders

+            Update row or column

     ELSE IF Enter is pressed